HolyBlackCat/quasi-msys2/README.md

 **Known issues**

-* Package signatures are not verified!
-But at least we're downloading the files using HTTPS by default.

 * Pre/post-install actions are not executed; we simply unpack the package archives.
 In most cases this is good enough.

 * If a package depends on a specific version of some other package, the exact version of that package is not checked.
 This shouldn't affect you, as long as you don't manually install outdated packages.